rahulram70/FP-raycasting/README.md

 To have a look at the textures and pictures that were used to create this project, please visit `docs/data` and `docs/images`.

-### Note:
+### DISCLAIMER:
-Some of the button positions might be off or incorrect if you're on a smaller screen.
+The website is not optimized for all devices.
+Some of the button positions or canvas placements might be off or incorrect if you're on a smaller screen.

 And if you refresh directly onto a page, you may need to scroll away and back to enable the interactions.